 Both versions of the game include a new fighter: Japanese soldier Sawada (a minor character in the film played by Japanese actor Kenya Sawada).
 The arcade version also features its own exclusive character: the masked Bison Trooper Blade (played by the game's art director).
-The game also includes two hidden palette swapped variations of Blade (Arkane and Khyber), with a third one inaccessible through standard means.
+The game also includes three hidden palette swapped variations of Blade (Arkane, Khyber, and F7).

 It is the only game in the series where Balrog, Vega, and Bison are addressed by their swapped western names in the Japanese version (rather than their original names), requiring Capcom to put their original names alongside their western names in the Japanese instruction cards and manuals.
 The arcade version is also the only game in the series where Akuma is addressed by his western name in the Japanese version.

 - Guile - Jean-Claude Van Damme

 - Ken - Damian Chapa

 - Zangief - Andrew Bryniarski

 - Balrog - Grand L. Bush

 - Bison (final boss, has an unplayable "Super" form as a secret boss in the Arcade version) - Darko Tuscan / Raúl Juliá (cutscenes)